JoemarDeVera/sales_analysis/README.md

 # Introduction
 ### This analysis provides a comprehensive overview of retail sales performance using the given dataset.
 The data captures aggregated sales amounts across different categories, which allows exploration of trends and patterns.

-# The tools I used
+# The tools I Used
 ### PivotTables and PivotCharts in Microsoft Excel

 # The Visualization and Analysis